Monkeytron/MbsEditor/README.md

 To install: download the code, go to bin/publish and double click on setup.exe.
 Once installed the program should auto update every time you open it...
 If I programmed it right.
+Only windows compatible, unless you can run winforms on Linux...

 ### Possible future improvements